Ever thought to yourself, why do cats purr? If you’re like me, you’ve probably wondered just how they make that noise?

-Basically it works like this, when your feline friend is happy, its brain starts sending out messages to the throat muscles.
+Basically, it works like this, when your feline friend is happy, its brain starts sending out messages to the throat muscles.
 This then causes those muscles to stiffen, which in turn makes their vocal cords tighten.

-Now, as Felix breathes in and out it’s the air rushing over the chords that causes the purring noise.
+Now, as Felix breathes in and out it’s the air rushing over the chords that cause the purring noise.
 How many times are those vocal chords being strummed?
 Anywhere between 25 to 150 vibrations per second!